Incorrectly Sized Pipes Can Cause You Backup Problems

 Anytime you turn the water to your home back on, it’s important to flush all of the fixtures in the home to remove air from the lines.
-We like to first open the outside hose valve in order to flush debris and other contaminates from the pipes.
-Once these lines have been flushed, we systematically flush out the other sink faucets, shower valves and toilets in the home to remove air and other possible debris from the lines.
+We like to first open the outside hose valve to flush debris and other contaminants from the pipes.
+Once these lines have been flushed, we systematically flush out the other sink faucets, shower valves, and toilets in the home to remove air and other possible debris from the lines.
 In older homes with galvanized piping, debris in the line can be a nagging problem when the water is shut on or off as the lines are repeatedly serviced.

 Fixing plumbing problems too hastily.

 Using a quick fix to remedy a plumbing problem is a common blunder that can lead to bigger problems.
-For example, in the rush to fix a plumbing problem because guests are expected, it’s easy to accidentally omit important steps, like shutting off the water.
+For example, in the rush to fix a plumbing problem, because guests are expected, it’s easy to accidentally omit important steps, like shutting off the water.
 Consequently, homeowners learn the hard lesson that plumbing problems are best repaired with a calm mind.

 The plumbing system in a home survives as well as the homeowner treats and maintains it.
-Homeowners can prevent many plumbing problems by using common sense, being patient and knowing when professional plumbing services are required before a minor problem gets out of hand.
+Homeowners can prevent many plumbing problems by using common sense, being patient, and knowing when professional plumbing services are required before a minor problem gets out of hand.
 Call 3 Mountains Plumbing today.